mghpcsim/rtd-nese/docs/source/user-docs.rst

 ---------

 NESE Disk provides file services for systems located in The Massachusetts Green High Performance Computing Center (MGHPCC) as well as data lake services via Globus.
+NESE disk is composed of a Ceph File system with gateways that support RADOS Block Devices and a CephFS service that supports the NESE Globus end point.
+Object Storage is implemented by servers with standard configurations that change over time as storage technology evolves.
+As of July 2003, total raw capacity was approximately 41 petabytes, with the ability to expand according to need.

 At purchase time, PIs and organizations specify what fraction of storage is to be made available via the Globus data lake service and what fraction is to be made available as network attached storage.